-The long-term complications of diabetes include:
+Long-term complications of diabetes include:1

-The overall objective of type 2 diabetes management is to achieve and maintain blood glucose control, and reduce the risk of long-term complications.
+The overall objective of Type 2 Diabetes management is to achieve and maintain blood glucose control, and reduce the risk of long-term complications.
 It nearly always begins with diet and exercise, aimed at helping to reduce a patient’s bodyweight and control blood sugar.
 However, because the condition gets worse over time, additional treatments will be required to control blood sugar levels, blood pressure, and fats (lipids) in the blood like cholesterol and triglycerides.

-1. International Diabetes Federation. www.eatlas.idf.org (accessed April 2011).
+2. Diabetes Atlas 6th edition 2013, International Diabetes Federation. www.eatlas.idf.org (accessed April 2014).

 4. National Kidney Foundation.
 Diabetes and chronic kidney disease.
 Report 11-10-0209. http://www.kidney.org/atoz/pdf/diabetes.pdf (accessed April 2011).

-7. Onglyza Summary of Product Characteristics (UK).
-February 2011.
+7. EMA.
+Onglyza ® (saxagliptin) tablets.
+EMA Summary of Product Characteristics.2013.